Pediculosis: Presentation

 Head-lice infestation is most frequent on children aged 3–10 and their families.
-Approximately 3% of school children in the United States contract head lice.
+The CDC estimates that 6 to 12 million children aged 3 to 11 get lice every year.
 Females aged 3–12 years are most commonly infested.
 Those of African descent rarely experience infestation due to differences in hair texture.

+The infestation is spread by close personal contact and possibly by shared combs, brushes, hats, and other personal items.
 Head lice are spread through direct head-to-head contact with an infested person.
 From each egg or "nit" may hatch one nymph that will grow and develop to the adult louse.
 Lice feed on blood once or more often each day by piercing the skin with their tiny needle-like mouthparts.
 While feeding they excrete saliva, which irritates the skin and causes itching.
 Lice cannot burrow into the skin.

 Diagnosis

 To diagnose infestation, the entire scalp should be combed thoroughly with a louse comb and the teeth of the comb should be examined for the presence of living lice after each time the comb passes through the hair.
 The use of a louse comb is the most effective way to detect living lice.

-The most characteristic symptom of infestation is pruritus (itching) on the head which normally intensifies 3 to 4 weeks after the initial infestation.
+The most characteristic symptom of infestation is pruritus (itching) on the head that normally intensifies 3 to 4 weeks after the initial infestation.
 The bite reaction is very mild and it can be rarely seen between the hairs.
 Excessive scratching of the infested areas can cause sores, which may become infected.

 Treatment

 The number of diagnosed cases of human louse infestations (or pediculosis) has increased worldwide since the mid-1960s, reaching hundreds of millions annually.
-There is no product or method which assures 100% destruction of the eggs and hatched lice after a single treatment.
+There is no product or method that assures 100% destruction of the eggs and hatched lice after a single treatment.
 However, there are a number of treatment methods that can be employed with varying degrees of success.
 These methods include chemical treatments, natural products, combs, shaving, hot air, silicone-based lotions, and ethanol (ethyl alcohol).

 Pediculosis is commonly treated with permethrin lotion.
+FDA-approved products include permethrin for children 2 months and older, ivermectin (Sklice) for age 6 months and older, and pyrethrins for age two and older.
+These products should be applied twice, a week or so apart.
+Occlusive agents like petrolatum (Vaseline) can kill lice but are not well-studied.
+Combing with a fine-tooth metal comb is the only way to remove eggs, repeating every two to three days for 2 weeks.